hollyz1jderveld/hollyz1jderveld.github.io/index.md

 ***Disclaimer*** I am a very beginner coder and web developer.
 This was mostly done by scratch!
 I'm working through it, but it means I can't often work on the website and debug for a very long time.
 So if something doesn't work, feel free to email me about it, but I'm probably already trying to fix it :)

+Image credit to D. Sharon Pruitt under a [CC BY 2.0 license](https://creativecommons.org/licenses/by/2.0/).